Silentwarior112/GTAdhoc-py-tools/GT4 Used car script maker/readme.txt

 	mgf_vvc_97, etc.

 	This also doesn't account for mx5_gms_05.
-If the model hasn't been restored from the MX-5 demo and integrated into the carlist somewhere, this needs to be manually removed.
+If the model hasn't been restored from the MX-5 demo and integrated into the carlist somewhere, this needs to be manually added to the rule out list so that it doesn't get used.

 	Once this list is generated, you can remove the special cases from the rule out list as needed, and make sure to take note of which cars you removed from it before continuing.